 above: looking westward along Water St.; the lower portion of #151 Colborne St.'s east wall is still seen standing, at the top right.

-above: a closer final look at the remaining east-side wall of #151 Colborne St., just before it was torn down at 4pm.
+above: a closer final look at the remaining portion of the east-side wall of #151 Colborne St., just before it was torn down at 4pm.

 above: view of the debris along Water St. - at the bottom is the sliding steel door seen earlier, which had once been an access way into the Right House from #139-141 Colborne St.

-above: looking at the east side of the Stanbridge Walkway (its green frame is seen at the upper left) - a BIG pile of scrap steel lays across the street from the Steel Building (the brown brick building seen at the upper right)!
+above: looking at the east side of the Stanbridge Walkway (its green frame is seen at the upper left) - a BIG pile of scrap steel lays on the slope, across the street from the Steel Building (the brown brick building seen at the upper right)!